 - 4 nights B&B in the central 4 star Hotel Anda in Sinaia

 - Day excursion to the medieval city of Brasov and its Christmas market

 - Day excursion to Draculas Castle and its Christmas market – Entrance included

 - City tour of Bucharest and visit to its Christmas market

 - Services of our Mackin Travel tour leader

 - Services of our local tour guide

 - Single Supplement €40 ( only €10 per night)

 - Travel Insurance

-We depart Sinaia for Bucherest in southern Romania, which is the country's capital as well as its cultural, financial and commercial center.
-We will have a short tour of Bucherest.
+We depart Sinaia for Bucherest in southern Romania, which is the country's capital as well as its cultural, financial and commercial centre.
+We will have a short tour of Bucharest.
 Its most iconic structure is the colossal Parliament Palace (formerly known as the People's Palace), it is the second largest administrative building in the world after the Pentagon.
-It took 20,000 workers and 700 architects to build.
-The palace boasts 12 stories, 1,100 rooms, a 328-ft-long lobby and four underground levels, including an enormous nuclear bunker.
+It took 20,000 workers and 700 architects to build it.

 This is our planned itinerary.
 Sometimes due to circumstances beyond our control we might have to vary it slightly.